Movement-DAO/move-docs/docs/dao/governance/multisig.md

 sidebar_position: 2
 ---

-The multi-signature wallet ("Multi-sig") is a Gnosis Safe contract deployed at [`0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6`](https://etherscan.io/address/0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6).
-The Multi-sig transaction history is available at [Gnosis](/dao/governance/gnosis).
+The DAO multi-signature wallet, or the "Multi-sig", is a Gnosis Safe contract deployed at [`0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6`](https://etherscan.io/address/0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6).
+The Multi-sig transaction history is available on [gnosis-safe.io](https://gnosis-safe.io/app/eth:0x143cC0A996De329C1C5723Ee4F15D2a40c1203c6/transactions/history).

-The Multi-sig Signers ("Initial Signers" or the "Signers") are responsible for custody of the treasury and the execution of certain on-chain and off-chain actions described in governance proposals.
+The Multi-sig Signers (the "Signers") are responsible for custody of the treasury and the execution of certain on-chain and off-chain actions described in governance proposals.

-## 1. Agreement.
+## Agreement

 Signers must agree to abide by the following principles: